These points apply equally to men or women who travel alone

 - Traveling alone can be fun and liberating.
 After all, there is nobody else to consult about what you want to do or see.
 You control exactly what you will get out of your travel, so take advantage of it!

-- Group travel or pre-arranged vacations: get to know the rest of your group as quickly as possible..
+- Group travel or pre-arranged vacations.
+OK, so you are taking advantage of pre-arranged travel with a group, but you are travelling as a single.
+Getting to know the rest of your group as quickly as possible can pay off as the trip unfolds..
 An ideal time for this is the morning following your arrival at the tour’s point of departure.
 At breakfast, you should recognize members of your group who were on the flight the day before.
 Push away any shyness you might normally have and introduce yourself.
 Ask if you can join them for breakfast.
 Not only is this a good way to meet people and make your trip more interesting, it increases your security immensely, especially if it leads to you sharing activities or tours with others.

 - No group?
 Here’s an idea if you are in a non-English speaking country: take a home town paper, and read it at breakfast.
 Don’t be surprised when people come up to you to practice their English, or introduce themselves because they are the same nationality as you.
 This also works in a similar way when you take an English language book with you to read at a meal.

 - Talk with people.
 Again, try to overcome any shyness you might normally have, and strike up a conversation with fellow travellers.
 Only do this in safe locations!
 Examples of safe locations: pools & decks, restaurants or sports facilities of your hotel or neighbouring hotels; group tours; cruise ship public rooms.
-Potential unsafe locations: nightclubs; public beaches and parks; downtown drinking establishments; airports; and public transportation.
+Potential unsafe locations: nightclubs; public beaches and parks; bars not in your hotel; non-secure areas of airports; and public transportation.

 - The above points are all positive, but that said, DO NOT: get into a taxi alone (unless it is pre-arranged by your tour or hotel); walk down a dimly-lit street at night alone or idly stand around on a street; or load yourself down with parcels or camera gear.
 Read the good travel advice from the Government of Canada Bon Voyage, But…